featbit/featbit-docs-practice/pages/continuous-delivery-practice/combining-feature-flags-with-deployment-strategies-to-optimize-the-release-process-part-4.md

-# Combining Feature Flags with Deployment Strategies to Optimize the Release Process - Part 3 - Making Features Consistent Across Environments
+# Combining Feature Flags with Deployment Strategies to Optimize the Release Process - Part 3 - Ensuring Consistency between Code and Feature Flag Management System

 Your team may deploy frequently per day or per week without fixed scheduled deployment date and time.
 Your team may also deploy once per bi-weekly or monthly with a fixed date and time.